Tourism in Dubai: Shopping

-Tourists are required to obey some Muslim religious restrictions in public even if they are not Muslim themselves, such as refraining from eating or drinking in public places in the daytime during Ramadan.

-Dubai has a modest dress code as part of its criminal law.
-Sleeveless tops and short dresses are not encouraged at Dubai Mall.
-Clothes are advised to be in appropriate lengths.

-Homosexuality is criminalized in Dubai, including for tourists.
-However, there is a vibrant underground gay scene in Dubai and authorities do not actively search for homosexuals to enforce the law.

 Transportation

 Dubai International Airport is the world's busiest airport by international passenger traffic.

 Most capitals and other major cities have direct flights to Dubai.
 More than 120 airlines operate to and from Dubai International Airport to more than 260 destinations.
 Dubai International Airport is the world's busiest airport by international passenger traffic.
-Dubai is also the home base of Emirates Airline, which operates scheduled services to more than 100 destinations.
+Dubai is also the home base of the airline Emirates, which operates scheduled services to more than 100 destinations.

-In June 2009 Emirates airline designated a special handling area at departures and arrivals for passengers with special needs, allowing wheelchair passengers to receive a more personalized service.
+In June 2009 Emirates designated a special handling area at departures and arrivals for passengers with special needs, allowing wheelchair passengers to receive a more personalized service.

 The establishment of the first cruise terminal in Dubai in 2001 and the opening of the enhanced New Dubai Cruise Terminal in February 2010 with higher handling capacity has drawn the attention of cruise line operators.
 Cruises to Dubai sail from: Singapore, Sydney, Athens, Dover, Venice, Cape Town, Civitavecchia, Piraeus, Alexandria, Istanbul, New York City, Southampton, Barcelona, Fort Lauderdale, Miami, Los Angeles, Mumbai, Hong Kong, Shanghai, Monte Carlo, Mombasa, Victoria, and Cairns among others.

 The United Arab Emirates has a network of roads that connect major towns and villages, including a multi-lane highway between Dubai and Abu Dhabi, with access to and from the bordering countries of Saudi Arabia and Oman.
 Highways and main roads in Dubai and the United Arab Emirates are designated by an Emirate Route Number.
 Speed limits are displayed on road signs and are usually 60–80 km/h around town and 100–120 km/h elsewhere.

 Dubai ranked third in the best taxi services behind Tokyo and Singapore.

+Nightlife

+Academic researchers have recently focused on Dubai's nightlife and its intersection with tourism.
+Magdalena Karolak's research on Dubai as the "party capital of the Middle East" examines how the city has integrated nightlife into its broader tourism strategy, positioning itself as a luxury entertainment destination through the rapid growth of nightclubs, beach clubs, and international music events, particularly within the electronic music scene.